 Dark Angels Advantages and Divergences

-With the current conflicting state of affairs regarding differences in same-name equipment, wargear and in some cases rules between the Codex Dark Angels, the Codex Space Marines and the 5th Edition 40K rule book (BRB), it seems a good opportunity to flag up where the Codex DA offers advantages to our gameplay or significant divergence to either of them.
+With the current conflicting state of affairs regarding differences in same-name equipment, wargear and in some cases rules between the 4th Edition Codex Dark Angels, the 5th Edition Codex Space Marines and the 5th Edition 40K rulebook (BRB), it seems a good opportunity to flag up where the Codex Dark Angels offers advantages to our gameplay or significant divergence to either of them.

-It is hoped that when or if challenged by an opponent unfamiliar with the intricacies of the C:DA you can point out page references to cite the relevant Dark Angel RAW rule required.
+It is hoped that when or if challenged by an opponent unfamiliar with the intricacies of the Codex Dark Angels you can point out page references to cite the relevant Dark Angel RAW rule required.

 Last updated in the light of changes brought about by the DA Update v1.2 released in January 2012.

 C:DA = Codex Dark Angels and any subsequent related FAQ.

 C:SM = Codex Space Marines and any subsequent related FAQ.